A Dandelion Leaf and Meat Curry From Kashmir

 After a few rounds of boiling and a firm squeeze, Waheeda explains that dandelion greens mellow into something deeply earthy — ready to blend into a coarse paste that becomes the heart of this beloved meat curry.

-Now, whenever Waheeda spots the golden heads of dandelions swaying gently in the breeze, she sees more than a wild plant.
+Now, whenever Waheeda spots the golden heads of dandelions swaying in the breeze, she sees more than a wild plant.
 She sees her mother’s quiet wisdom, her grandmother’s tender stories, and the deep roots of care passed from one generation to the next.

 RECIPE FOR HUND TE MAAZ